terrynsun/korean-research/README.md

 * Python: `dictionary/scrape.py`
 * Dictionary: `dictionary/dict.tsv`
-* Another Dictionary: directly scrapped from the text dictionary data ** English Word - POS Tag - Meaning format.
+* Dictionary from A to Z: directly scrapped from the text dictionary data
+* Of [English Word - POS Tag - Meaning] format.
 Idioms (either noun or verbal phrases) do not have POS Tag.
 If there are more than one meanings, then it is separated either by semicolon or comma.

 ## Twitter data (2 pts)